Learning Communities (LCs)

 - Environmental & Social Justice For students who are interested in exploring the intersection of social justice and environmental justice and translating this knowledge into positive social change through leadership and action.

-Hong International Community (Global Engagement & Language Immersion Theme) is for students who are interested in a global study focus.
-This LC offers language-immersion (Chinese, French, German, Norwegian, Spanish) and International Honors (IHON) connected experiences.
+Hong Global Community (Global Engagement & Language Immersion Theme) is for students who are interested in a global study focus.
+This LC offers language-immersion (Chinese, French, Spanish), Global Studies, and International Honors (IHON) connected experiences.

 STEM House is for students interested in learning about the fields of STEM (Science, Technology, Engineering, and/or Mathematics).
 This community is great for intended STEM-related majors and also for those not majoring in STEM who would like to continue their learning on these topics.